- Are lessons private?

 2: How long are the lessons?

-A: Beginner lessons are approximately two and a half hours long.
+A: All in-the-lot lessons are approximately two and a half hours long.
 Advanced lessons may go longer as we will cover much more mileage.
+For those you will need your own motorcycle and a full M1 license.

 3: Does MMS provide a motorcycle/scooter for use during the class?
 What is the damage policy?